katrinemunkholm/assignments_visual/assignment4/README.md

 ## Analysis Summary and Interpretation

-The plots show a significant increase in the depiction of human faces in Swiss newspapers over the studied period.
+The plots show an increase in the depiction of human faces in Swiss newspapers over the studied period.
 Notably, the GDL and IMP showed a dramatic rise in face prevalence from the 1980s onwards.
 Technological advances, especially the shift from black and white to color printing in the 1980s, and a cultural shift towards visual media, may explain some of the obsrved increase in human faces in newspapers in these decades.

 ## Limitations and Future Work

-This analysis is constrained by the quality of the newspaper scans and the performance of the face detection model.
-Some scans could not be processed due to their poor quality, leading to potential underestimation of faces.
+This analysis is influenced by the quality of the newspaper scans and the performance of the face detection model.
+Several scans could not be processed due to poor quality, which may result in an underestimation of the number of faces.
+Specifically, 3 images from GDL, 2 images from IMP, and 1 image from JDG were not processed, as indicated by terminal messages during script execution.
 Future improvements could include:

 ### Limitations
 1. **Quality of Scans**: Poor scan quality affects face detection accuracy, potentially leading to underestimations.